 Located at about 193 meters above sea level, Lake Maggiore has 80% of its surface in Italian territory, between Piedmont and Lombardy, and the remaining 20% of the surface is located in Swiss territory.

 Stresa is the undisputed queen of Lake Maggiore.
-From its privileged position on the slopes of Mount Mottarone, it allows you to enjoy a breathtaking view.
+Its privileged position on Mount Mottarone’s slopes allows you to enjoy a breathtaking view.
 Its lakefront is always well maintained, with flower beds full of flowers.
-The town is a collection of villas, parks, and elegant hotels with panoramic views of the Borromean Islands and mountains, which make it a truly extraordinary experience in every season.
+The town is a collection of villas, parks, and elegant hotels with panoramic views of the Borromean Islands and mountains, making it a truly extraordinary experience every season.

-In the middle of Lake Maggiore, in front of Stresa, are the famous Borromean Islands.
-Among these is Isola Bella (Beautiful Island), the smallest of the Borromean Islands.
-On this enchanting island, you can admire the splendid botanical gardens full of plants, flowers and statues and the elegant Baroque palace built between the seventeenth and nineteenth centuries, with beautiful halls full of tapestries, paintings, furniture and much more.
-The Royal Palace is an ancient structure, as well as a splendid example of Baroque art, with 10 terraces that make up a magical and luxuriant garden that drops sheer to the sea.
+The Royal Palace is an ancient structure and a splendid example of Baroque art, with ten terraces that make up a magical and luxuriant garden that drops sheer to the sea.
 Isola Bella is today an enchanting and unique place to visit.